This is the most epic strip since Amazi-Girl. Ruth is quickly becoming one of my favorite characters ever.

 What isn’t fine is blackmailing someone.
 Even if she REALLY needs those forms.
 Why can’t she just get them off Sal herself?
 She is shown to be on the premises alot, she DOES attend class so it wouldn’t be impossible to find her.

-Regardless of how much a bitch is in this comic Ruth is an even bigger bitch.
+Regardless of how much a bongo is in this comic Ruth is an even bigger bongo.

 I agree with some of this, but must add – Ruth is pretty lousy as an RA, if she can’t track down one resident by doing something as useful as asking people questions.
 Like say, go ask her -brother- for a physical description, what is she known to drive, maybe even just find out when one of her classes is so that she can force her to sign the thing then and there… Yeah, Ruth has more options, she’s just going with the one that is “fun” to her – and the one that makes Karma mentally align its crosshairs…

-I know this is just a fictional strip and all, and that it’s not REALLY supposed to represent actual people or events….but my god, Ruth is a damn mean bitch.
+I know this is just a fictional strip and all, and that it’s not REALLY supposed to represent actual people or events….but my god, Ruth is a damn mean bongo.

 Why would she torment one of her residents like that?
 She sucks.
 I don’t like Ruth.